 There is one main wide dirt path that you can bike along, and a few smaller paths branching off into the bush.

 Running here is great on a hot day because it’s shaded by trees, just be sure to watch out for lizards and snakes on the path.

-The Botanic Gardens of Wollongong are very impressive and free to enter.
+The Wollongong Botanic Garden is very impressive and free to enter.

-There are a few different sections of plants here, including a colorful rose garden, a dense, misty rainforest section, and a desert-like area for cacti and succulents.
+There are a few different sections of native and exotic plants here, including a colorful rose garden, a dense, misty rainforest section, and a desert-like area for cacti and succulents.

 14. Visit A Lovely Cafe

 Australians love their coffee, and Wollongong has no shortage of cozy cafes for chilling out.